gophercoders/website/content/lessons/KS2/lower/selection.md

 12 > 5
 {{< /hilight >}}

-you know that is true.
-12 is greater than 5.
+you know that is true: 12 is greater than 5.

 Or if you had